Adinarayanreloaded/Adinarayanreloaded/README.md

 I am Aditya Narayan Sharma

-BE CSE at Chandigarh University
+Currently pursuing BE CSE at Chandigarh University

 I am passsionate about AI,ML and Data Science.
 Happy to learn and grow together.